-Italy, not wanting a covid lockdown again, shows peril of targeted restrictions
+Italy, not wanting a covid lockdown again, shows peril of piecemeal restrictions

 “Once you lower the mask to grab a bite, you’re doing something risky,” he said, noting that many people who carry the virus are asymptomatic.
 “You’re sitting at a table with your friend who’s feeling all right, you think you know him, and he seems to be in good health.
 So you spend a long time with him and you pull down the mask, because dining requires conviviality, laughing, joking.”

 In his address, Conte encouraged people to move around only for the purposes of work, school and health.
-He called the pace of the virus’s spread and the stress on the health care system “worrisome.”
+He called the pace of the virus’s spread and the stress on the health-care system “worrisome.”
 But he also said the country could not afford another lockdown.

 The initial, two-month lockdown succeeded in slowing the virus, and it opened the door for a summer in which Italy had one of the lowest infection rates in Europe.
 But it also left a devastating mark on the economy, which is predicted to shrink more than any other in Europe.
 Scores of businesses across Rome never reopened after the first lockdown, and entrepreneurs have warned that a second shutdown could be even more damaging.